Gloria Macapagal Arroyo: 2004 presidential election rigging allegations

 On June 30, 2004, in a break with tradition, Arroyo first delivered her inaugural speech at the Quirino Grandstand in Manila.
 She then departed for Cebu City for her oath taking, the first time that a Philippine president took the oath of office outside of Luzon.

 Allegations of cheating against Arroyo gained momentum one year after the May 2004 elections.
 In a press conference held on June 10, 2005, Samuel Ong, former deputy director of the National Bureau of Investigation (NBI) claimed to have audio recordings of wiretapped conversations between Arroyo and an official of the Commission on Elections (COMELEC).
 Virgilio Garcillano, a former COMELEC commissioner, would later be identified as the official talking to Arroyo.
 According to Ong, the recordings allegedly proved that Arroyo ordered the rigging of the national elections for her to win by around one million votes against Poe.

 The recordings of Ong became known as the Hello Garci controversy and triggered massive protests against Arroyo.
 Key members of her cabinet resigned from their respective posts and urged Arroyo to do the same.
 On June 27, 2005, Arroyo admitted to inappropriately speaking to a COMELEC official, claiming it was a "lapse in judgement".
 She, however, denied influencing the outcome of the elections and declared that she won the elections fairly.
 Arroyo did not resign despite the pressures coming from various sectors of society.

 The Hello Garci controversy became the basis of the impeachment case filed against Arroyo in 2005; attempts to impeach Arroyo failed later that year.
 Another impeachment case was filed against Arroyo in 2006 but was also defeated at the House of Representatives.

 In October 2007, lawyer Alan Paguia filed an impeachment complaint against Arroyo in connection with the issue of bribery.
 Paguia's complaint was based on the revelation of Pampanga Governor Ed Panlilio that various governors received half a million pesos from Malacañang.
 The impeachment case, as of the middle of October 2007, has already been referred to the House of Representatives Committee on Justice.
+Her tenure also reflected the functioning of established democratic institutions in the Philippines, including the interaction between executive authority, legislative processes, and judicial oversight.